Our 2024–2025 Cohort

 Resident

-I am currently a Chief Resident in Internal Medicine at Case Western Reserve University/University Hospitals Cleveland Medical Center where I completed my internal medicine residency in May 2024.
-I completed my M.D. degree at Wayne State University School of Medicine in Detroit, Michigan in June 2021.
-I completed my Bachelor of Science degree in Biochemistry at Miami University in Oxford, Ohio in May 2017.
-I am interested in pulmonology, critical care, social determinants of health, social and environmental justice, and the intersections of public and environmental health.
-In my free time, I enjoy being outdoors, watching Cleveland sports, listening to music, and spending time with my family and friends!
+Olivia is currently a Chief Resident in Internal Medicine at Case Western Reserve University/University Hospitals Cleveland Medical Center where she completed her internal medicine residency in May 2024.
+She completed her M.D. degree at Wayne State University School of Medicine in Detroit, Michigan in June 2021.
+Olivia completed her Bachelor of Science degree in Biochemistry at Miami University in Oxford, Ohio in May 2017.
+She is interested in pulmonology, critical care, social determinants of health, social and environmental justice, and the intersections of public and environmental health.
+In her free time, she enjoys being outdoors, watching Cleveland sports, listening to music, and spending time with her family and friends!

 Natalie Robiou